 A ratio of 1 or 100% means an investor has hedged their position completely.
 On the other extreme, if the hedge ratio is 0 or 0%, it indicates there is no hedge arrangement for those investments.

 To better understand the calculation, let us discuss one example.
 Investor A has a portfolio worth $10,000, and he plans to hold onto it for five months.
 However, investor A wants to protect it from the currency risk.
 So, A decides to hedge its position.

 Investor A decides to hedge 50% of the portfolio, meaning a hedge ratio of 0.5.
 This value will move up or down, depending on the change in the value of the portfolio.
 For instance, suppose the portfolio value increases to $12,000, the hedge ratio will be ($5,000/ $12,000) 0.42.

 Refer to Hedge Ratio Calculator for a quick calculation.

 Optimal Hedge Ratio

-Optimal, or the minimum-variance hedge ratio is a very crucial input in the hedging of risk.
-It defines the relationship between the sport instrument price and that of the hedging instrument.
-Therefore, it helps to determine the percentage of your portfolio that you should hedge.
-Or, we can also say that the hedge ratio tells where an investor’s portfolio currently is, while the optimal ratio shows where an investor needs to reach hedge it.
+Optimal, or the minimum-variance hedge ratio, is a very crucial input in the hedging of risk.
+It defines the relationship between the sports instrument price and that of the hedging instrument.
+Therefore, it helps determine the percentage of your portfolio that you should hedge.
+Or we can also say that the hedge ratio tells where an investor’s portfolio currently is, while the optimal ratio shows where an investor needs to reach hedge it.